iamhyw/SwiftBinanceChain/README.md

 ## License

-BinanceChain is released under the MIT license.
+SwiftBinanceChain is released under the MIT license.
 See [LICENSE](https://raw.githubusercontent.com/mh7821/SwiftBinanceChain/master/LICENSE) for details.